Warmking/infohell/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+We welcome contributions to this project!
+If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch with a descriptive name.
+3. Make your changes.
+4. Commit your changes with a meaningful commit message.
+5. Push your changes to your fork.
+6. Open a pull request to the main repository.

+Please make sure your code follows our coding standards and includes tests where applicable.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## OverView of the project

+FrontEnd -

+1. Next.js
+2. Magic UI
+3. Accertinity UI

+BackEnd -
+1. appwrite  - database

+# .env file set-up

+- NEXT_PUBLIC_APPWRITE_HOST_NAME
+- NEXT_PUBLIC_APPWRITE_PROJECT_ID
+- APPWRITE_API_KEY

+# AppWrite Configuration

+Created the project - infoHell

+- Platform integration was done - with Web (name:infoHell ; host : localhost;)
+    - npm install appwrite